abderahmane-ai/additive-recurrent-unit/README.md

 The answer is **ARU**.

+---
----\n## ⚡ The Theory: The Architecture of Addition
+## ⚡ The Theory: The Architecture of Addition

 ARU introduces a **Three-Gate Architecture** that replaces the "convex combination" (weighted averaging) of GRUs with independent control mechanisms.